13. Paths Cross

 Luci gave him an angry look.

-Baffled and nervous, Kevin couldn’t think of anything to say and grew more fearful as Luci continued.
+Baffled, Kevin couldn’t think of anything to say and grew more fearful as Luci continued with another hand wave and a finger point.

 Luci stared and didn’t answer.